adiwg/mdEditor-doc/tutorial/export-record.md

   The file was given a name using a format of "mdeditor-{date}-{time}.json".
 For example, my file was named "mdeditor-20180907-150907.json"; the date being September 7, 2018 and time 1:09:07 pm.
 {% endhint %}

+{% hint style='tip' %}
+  Placing files in the "Downloads" folder is the default setting of your internet browser.
+If you prefer you can usually change this location in your browser settings.
+Most browser preferences will even let you set a flag to ask for a file location and file name each time download a file.
+{% endhint %}

 It's now up to you.
 Move the download file to a safe location and give it proper name.